 It has been said that it is often linked to the images that represent us in cinema, on television and in the media.
 Through various approaches, these filmmakers, these French children of immigrants from Africa, in Quartiers Lointains (distant quarters) 5th Season, take on the challenges of these questions in an intimate and moving way.”

 – Claire Diao, SUDU Connexion

 In an effort to raise awareness and broaden the festivals reach the founders of the Quartiers Lointains will showcase a shortlist of films in the United States.
 Together with an accomplished creative team, Clair and the SUDU Connexion and Quartiers Lointains is partnering with Black World Cinema and Chicago Filmmakers to debut the films at the Chicago Filmmakers’ theater in Illinois next month.

-The Quartiers Lointains team includes:
+The Quartiers Lointains team consists of:

 Cinema Journalist and author from Burkina Faso, she curates and unites people and projects.

 Visual researcher, she decrypts and searchs relevant images and documents for feature or documentary films.

 Filmmaker & Editor, he manages post-production coordination.

 Graphic design and illustrator, she draws what she sees and makes it universal.